autowarefoundation/autoware/README.md

 - Software Simulation
 - Virtual Reality

-Autoware is protected by BSD License.
-Please use it on your own responsibility.
+Autoware is protected by the BSD License.
+Please use it on at your own discretion.
 For safe use, we provide a ROSBAG-based simulation method for those who do not own real autonomous vehicles.
-In case that you use Autoware with real autonomous vehicles, **please formulate safety measures and assessment of risk before field testing.**
+In case you use Autoware with real autonomous vehicles, **please formulate safety measures and assessment of risk before field testing.**

 ## License